 Directorate means an administrative unit so named or other government agency within the meaning of the PSM Act and Calvary Health Care ACT Limited.
+In the context of this agreement, the administrative unit is referred to as an agency.

 DCC means the Directorate Consultative Committee established under clause F1 - of this Agreement.
+In the context of the Cultural Facilities Corporation, this committee is called the Agency Consultative Committee (ACC).